Zero-sum stopping games with asymmetric information: Existence and characterization of the value

 \subsection{Result}

 Our first result is the existence of the value together with a variational characterization, which is a first-order PDE with convexity constraints.
-These constraints are expressed using the notion of extreme points as in \cite{carda12,laraki,rosenbergsorin}. \begin{definition} A function $g:\Delta(K)\times\Delta(L) \rightarrow \mathbb{R}$ is said to be a saddle function if it is concave with respect to $p\in \Delta(K)$ and convex with respect to $q \in \Delta(L)$. \\ For any $q\in\Delta(L)$, the set of extreme points $Ext(g(.,q))$ is defined as the set of all $p\in\Delta(K)$ such that
+These constraints are expressed using the notion of extreme points as in \cite{carda12,laraki,rosenbergsorin}, {but could be equivalently written in terms of dual viscosity solution as in \cite{cardadiff} or as a viscosity solution of an equation with a double obstacle as in \cite{cardadouble}.
+The main advantage of our formulation is that the corresponding comparison principle (Theorem \ref{comparisonthm2}) is a short an easy adaptation of the one given by Mertens and Zamir in \cite{MZ}}. \begin{definition} A function $g:\Delta(K)\times\Delta(L) \rightarrow \mathbb{R}$ is said to be a saddle function if it is concave with respect to $p\in \Delta(K)$ and convex with respect to $q \in \Delta(L)$. \\ For any $q\in\Delta(L)$, the set of extreme points $Ext(g(.,q))$ is defined as the set of all $p\in\Delta(K)$ such that

 with $\lambda\in (0,1)$ and $p_1,p_2\in\Delta(K)$ implies $p_1=p_2=p$.
 The set of extreme points $Ext(g(p,.))$ for any $p\in\Delta(K)$ is defined in a similar way. \end{definition} \begin{remark} One can check easily that $Ext(g(.,q))$ is the set of $p\in \Delta(K)$ such that $(p,g(p,q))$ is an extreme point (in the usual sense, see Definition \ref{extremepoint}) of the hypograph of $g(.,q)$ defined by $\{(p',t)\in \Delta(K)\times \RR \, |\, t \leq g(p',q)\}$.
 That $p \in Ext(g(.,q))$ means that $g(.,q)$ is strictly concave at $p$, i.e. not affine in any non-trivial segment containing $p$.
 Note also that this definition implies that all the Dirac masses $\delta_k$ for $k \in K$ always belong to $Ext(g(.,q))$.
 Similarly properties hold for $Ext(g(p,.))$. \end{remark}